dhoer/docker-flyway/README.md

 Extends Flyway Command-line Docker images with options to use:
 - MySQL Connector/J driver instead of MariaDB Connector/J driver for jdbc:mysql: connections
-- MariaDB Connector/J driver version newer than the one that ships with flyway (v4.2.0 only)
+- MariaDB Connector/J driver version newer than the one that ships with flyway (v4.2.0 only since v5.0.2 has latest driver)

 ## Supported tags and respective `Dockerfile` links